snqwq/snqwq/README.md

 ❄️ I am snyeg

-💻 I am interested in software development, cybersecurity, and the very occasional game development
+💻 I am a hobbist programmer interested in software development, cybersecurity, and the very occasional game development

 🟣 My favorite color is purple

-👾 My favorite games are Kerbal Space Program, Trepang2, and Hotline Miami
+👾 My favorite games are Project Wingman, Trepang2, and Picayune Dreams

 📬 I can be reached on   <a href="https://discordapp.com/users/686709101044039769">Discord</a>, and other places but im too lazy to add them